andrew-edwards/fitting-size-spectra/README.md

 <http://www.chebucto.ns.ca/~english>

-Andrew.Edwards@dfo-mpo.gc.ca - this may change later in 2016, but andrew.edwards.dfo@gmail.com will always automatically forward to my correct email.
+Andrew.Edwards@dfo-mpo.gc.ca - this may change at some point, and if it does not work then try andrew.edwards.dfo@gmail.com which will always automatically forward to my correct email.

 # Repository Contents